prisma/prisma/docs/tutorial.md

 ### 2.2.
 Select your database type

 Next, the wizard prompts you to select a database.

-1. Select **PostgreSQL** (or use SQLite if you don't have a PostgreSQL database)
+Select **PostgreSQL** (or use SQLite if you don't have a PostgreSQL database running anywhere).

 ![](https://imgur.com/Ktx0oB8.png)

 ### 2.3.
 Provide your database credentials

+Note that you can skip this part if you've selected SQLite before.

 1. Provide your database credentials:
     - **Host**: IP address or domain where your PostgreSQL server is running